oplS15projects/Racket-QA/Test-Automation/readme.md

 * Whether to notify the result via email
 * Mailing list to be used for e-mail notification

-In order to select the files you want the scheduler to execute, you can use the icon buttons which will open the file-selection window.
+In order to select the files you want the scheduler to execute, you can use the icon buttons which will open the file-selection dialog.

 ![UI_create](images/documentation/ui_files.png)

-Once you finish filling out the form, you can click either "Schedule and Activate" or "Schedule as Inactivate" button.
-Clicking "Schedule as Inactive" button will save all information you entered but will not actually cause the test to execute when it comes due.
-The autotest item will stay in the "Inactive tests" list so you can activate it any time later.
+Once you finish filling out the form, you can click either "Schedule and Activate" or "Schedule as Inactive" button.
+Clicking "Schedule as Inactive" button will save all information you entered but will not actually cause the autotest to run when it comes due.
+This autotest item will stay in the "Inactive tests" list so you can activate it any time later.

 ![UI_create](images/documentation/ui_create_activate.png)

 You can modify the configuration of the autotest items you have created simply by changing the values you want and clicking "Save Changes" button.
-The changes will apply immediately.

 ![UI_browse](images/documentation/ui_browse.png)

-If you want the test result to be emailed, you can check the "Notify?" check box and configure a mailing list by clicking "Select Mailing List..." button.
-After the execution of each file, an email will containing the test result will be sent out to the addresses in the mailing list.
+If you want the test results to be emailed, you can check the "Notify?" check box and configure a mailing list by clicking "Select Mailing List..." button.
+After the execution of each file, an email containing the test result will be sent out to the addresses in the mailing list you have chosen.

 ![UI_email](images/documentation/ui_email.png)

-If you want to activate, deactivate or delete an autotest item you have created, you can use "Autotest Actions" choice field below the test list boxes.
+If you want to activate, deactivate or delete an autotest item you have created, you can use "Autotest Actions" drop-down menu below the test list boxes.
 You can also duplicate an autotest item if you want to execute the same files multiple times a day.
 You can do this by duplicating an autotest item and make it run at a different time.
 It is also ok to make them run at the same time if for any reason you wish to do so.
 They will run one right after the other in this case.

 ![UI_actions](images/documentation/ui_actions.png)

 When an active autotest comes due, the Racket source files associated with it will be executed by <a href="https://github.com/oplS15projects/Racket-QA/blob/master/Bottle-Racket/README.md" target="_blank">**Bottle-Racket**</a> APIs.
-This will execute the test files the same way you would do it manually with Bottle-Racket, and generate the exact same result.
-During the execution of a file, the scheduler will output to the Dr.Racket REPL console which files are currently being executed.
+This will execute the files the same way you would do it manually with Bottle-Racket, and generate the exact same result.
+During the execution, the scheduler will output to the Dr.Racket console which files are currently being executed.

 ![UI_run_test](images/documentation/ui_run_test.png)